Adldap2/Adldap2-Laravel/quick-start.md

 2. Insert `"adldap2/adldap2-laravel": "2.0.*"` in your `composer.json` file in the root directory of your project.

-3. Run `composer update` to pull in Adldap2 and its dependencies.
+3. Run the `composer update` command in the root directory of your project to pull in Adldap2 and its dependencies.

 4. Create a new database in your desired database interface (such as PhpMyAdmin, MySQL Workbench etc.)